rbundock/rbundock.github.io/_blog/what-is-nearshoring-onshoring-offshoring-and-outsourcing.md

 layout: post
 title:  "What is nearshoring, onshoring, offshoring and outsourcing?"
 ---
-# What is nearshoring, onshoring, offshoring and outsourcing?

 Nearshoring is a business approach that involves third-party offering services from a completely different geographic area, comparatively closer to the company’s location.
 Nearshore takes place when a company chooses to transfer a portion of its work to a company or a group of companies that are less expensive and lie geographically nearer.

 The nearshoring definition can be elaborated with an example.
 Suppose you own a consulting firm in Italy.
 You need to automate some processes within the company or provide online solutions.
 Your project needs a robust team of developers with a strong base of IT knowledge.
 Unfortunately, you do not have such a team at your disposal.